 Here are my non-comprehensive notes from Day 1 of Lean UX NYC conference.
 The notes are on things that I want to remember, but could be useful to others.

 I’ve read every Product Management thread on Quora.
 Here are my favorites…

-I've curated the 10 most crucial things to include in your portfolio and packaged them together in this PDF checklist.
-Also includes 3 bonus ways to make your portfolio stand out from the crowd.
+I've curated the 10 most crucial things to include in your web developer portfolio, packaging them together in a PDF checklist.
+It also includes 3 bonus ways to make your portfolio stand out from the crowd.